CrowdStrike/Cloud-AWS/Container Security/kernel-eks-implementation-guide.md

      falcon-helm-falcon-sensor-XXXX - aid="a582XXXXXXXXXXXXXXXXXXXXXXXXXXXX"
    ```
  - (optional) Check the Reduced Functionality Mode (RFM) state of the Falcon Sensor.
+ - Note that the value returned should be false if runnning on supported kernel and platform versions.
    ```
    $ IFS=$'\n'
      for i in $(k get pods -n falcon-system | awk 'FNR > 1' | awk '{print $1}')